bruceravel/demeter/documentation/Athena/import/projsel.rst

 dialog, you can examine the contents of your project file before importing them into :demeter:`athena`.

+The plot that is made when you select a data group is controlled by the :guilabel:`Plot as` box of radio buttons.
+These buttons have no impact on how the data imported into :demeter:`athena`.
+They are only used to determine how the data are displayed to you as you select data groups for import.

 By selecting some of the projects from the list, you can import a subset of the project file.
 The group listing uses extended selection: